tinacms/tina.io/content/blog/basics-of-graphql.md

 GraphQL also supports arguments, just like REST.
 Unlike REST, you can only send a single set of arguments, and you might have to make multiple requests.
 GraphQL supports arguments for every field or object.
 You can specify the exact data you need, and the server will only return that data.
 Arguments can help you with a lot of data or avoid unnecessary data loading into your application.

 You can also use arguments to control the structure of your data.
 For example, you might want to get all posts from a particular author but only include the title and date published field.
-You could do this by passing an argument to GraphQL that specifies which author you want to be returned and the title and body fields you want to be returned.
+You could do this by passing an argument to GraphQL that specifies which author and the title and body fields you want to be returned.

 ```jsx
 {